 Note: For a Large Company to qualify for adoption of this practice, it must undertake annual board evaluation and engage an independent expert at least every three years to facilitate the evaluation.

+Explanation on application of the

+Application

+practice

+Applied

-Application Applied Explanation on During the year under review, the GNCC conducted the BEE exercise application of the internally as facilitated by the Company Secretary.
-It also engaged the practice services of an external consultant, Towers Watson (Malaysia) Sdn.
-Bhd. ("Towers Watson"), to carry out detailed interview session with each Board member and a few members of the senior management team to further strengthen the BEE process.
-The BEE process was conducted in two stages as follows: 1.
-Board Assessment Questionnaire The BEE questionnaires were tailored to the specific needs and nuances of the Board which comprised an assessment of the Board of Directors, Director's Skill Set, Directors' Self and Peer Assessment, Independence Assessment of Independent Directors, assessment of the Audit Committee and Governance, Nomination and Compensation Committee.
-2. Board of Directors Interview The interview session with each Director and members of the senior management team was performed by Towers Watson.
-Their development action planning.
+During the year under review, the GNCC conducted the BEE exercise internally as facilitated by the Company Secretary and supported by KPMG Management & Risk Consulting Sdn.
+Bhd.
+The BEE questionnaires were tailored to the specific needs and nuances of the Board which comprised an assessment of the Board of Directors, Director's Skill Set, Directors' Self and Peer Assessment, Independence Assessment of Independent Directors, assessment of the Audit and Risk Committee and GNCC.

-questionnaire approach focuses on board skills assessment, stakeholder interview insights, leadership effect assessment, and family relationship, independence, and time commitment.
+Once every three years an external consultant is engaged to assist the GNCC to facilitate an independent, objective and candid board evaluation.
+The last review was in 2022.

-In addition to the above, all Independent Directors have declared compliance for all assessment criteria (100%) as set out in the Directors' Fit and Proper Policy relating to background, economic relationship,
+In addition to the above, all Independent Directors have declared compliance for all assessment criteria (100%) as set out in the Directors' Fit and Proper Policy relating to background, economic relationship, family relationship, independence, and time commitment.